Dilemma of having a R. Kelly-penned hit: Sing it or sink it?

 NEW YORK (AP) — For Grammy-nominated singer Joe, singing the hit song R. Kelly wrote and produced for him is out of the question.

-Joe says in a statement to The Associated Press that he no longer performers the song “More & More,” a Top 20 R&B song released in 2003.
+“I’ve stopped performing the song,” he said in a statement to The Associated Press, referring to “More & More,” a Top 20 R&B song released in 2003.

-He says, “No music or intellectual property is worth being inconsiderate to the feelings or pain of others.”
+“No music or intellectual property is worth being inconsiderate to the feelings or pain of others,” 45-year-old Joe continued.

-In the wake of renewed focus on multiple sexual abuse allegations against R. Kelly — which he denies — some performers are denouncing songs the R&B hitmaker created with them.
+In the wake of multiple sexual abuse allegations against R. Kelly — which intensified this month with the release of the Lifetime documentary series “Surviving R. Kelly” — some performers are denouncing songs the R&B hitmaker created for them.

 Most Read Entertainment Stories